squirrel-prover/Squirrel-Prover.github.io/index_src.md

 The **Squirrel Prover** is an interactive prover for protocols.
 While reasoning inside a first-order logic, it allows to obtain computational guarantees.

+# Getting started

+A 13 minutes introduction to the base concepts and core ideas of the **Squirrel Prover** can be found [here](https://www.youtube.com/watch?v=n-s_lGe44EM).
+Otherwise, a [README](https://github.com/squirrel-prover/squirrel-prover/#readme) provides installation instructions and a [tutorial](tutorial.html) allows to start discovering it.
+The technical details are inside the paper [1].

 # Core Team

  * [David Baelde](http://www.lsv.fr/~baelde/), _LMF, ENS Paris-Saclay & CNRS, Université Paris-Saclay_;